nzaupa/nzaupa/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Power Converter and soon on Neural Networks
+- 🤔 I’m looking for what to do after my PhD

 <!--
 **nzaupa/nzaupa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.